Back in the early days of the internet, a router was a router and a modem was a modem.

 Regularly updating your router’s firmware fixes security vulnerabilities and helps ensure smooth performance.
 Rebooting the router occasionally can also resolve minor issues and glitches that might impede performance.

 Interested in more optimisation tips?
-Check out our helpful WiFi Tips article below.
+Check out our helpful WiFi Tips articles below.

 With the right router and a few optimization tips, you can unlock faster, more reliable connections for every corner of your home.
 Ready to elevate your online experience?
 Visit our Broadband page now to explore our latest broadband plans and router options.
 StarHub is here to keep you connected effortlessly—every step of the way.